The center functor is fully faithful: Preliminaries

 \subsection{The center of a monoidal category}

-Recall that the {\it center} (or {\it Drinfeld center} or {\it monoidal center}) of a monoidal category $\CC$, denoted by $\FZ(\CC)$, is the category of pairs $(Z,z)$, where $Z \in \CC$ and $z$ is a half braiding for $Z$ (see for example \cite{majid,js}).
-The category $\FZ(\CC)$ has a natural structure of a braided monoidal category.
-Moreover, $\FZ(\CC)$ can be naturally identified with the category of $\CC$-$\CC$-bimodule functors of $\CC$.
+Recall that the {\it center} (or {\it Drinfeld center} or {\it monoidal center}) of a monoidal category $\CC$, denoted by $\FZ(\CC)$, is the category of pairs $(z,\beta_{z,-})$, where $z \in \CC$ and $\beta_{z,-}: z\otimes - \to -\otimes z$ is a half braiding (see for example \cite{js,majid}).
+Morphisms in $\FZ(\CC)$ are morphisms between the first components preserving the half-braidings.
+The category $\FZ(\CC)$ has a natural structure of a braided monoidal category with the braidings defined by the half-braidings \cite{js2}.
+Moreover, $\FZ(\CC)$ can be naturally identified with the category of $\CC$-$\CC$-bimodule functors from $\CC$ to $\CC$.

 \void{ Sometimes it is useful to characterize $\FZ(\CC)$ by the following universal property of center.
 The tensor product of $\CC$ induces a unital monoidal action $\rho: \CC \times \FZ(\CC)\to \CC$, i.e. $\rho$ is a monoidal functor such that the tensor unit of $\FZ(\CC)$ acts by identity on $\CC$.
 Given any monoidal category $\CX$ and any unital monoidal action $f: \CC \times \CX \to \CC$, there exists a unique (up to isomorphism) monoidal functor $\underline{f}: \CX \to \FZ(\CC)$ such that the following diagram \be \xymatrix{ & \CC \times \FZ(\CC) \ar[dr]^\rho & \\ \CC \times \CX \ar[rr]^f \ar[ur]^{\exists ! \, \Id_\CC\times \underline{f}} & & \CC } \ee is commutative up to isomorphism. }